nitlang/nitpres/poster.md

 ## Concern-Oriented Development

 Nit source files are called modules.
-A module can define classes and methods, can import classes and method of imported modules and can refine them.
+A module can define classes and methods, import them (by importing other modules), and refine them.

 Since a single class can be refined by multiple modules, Nit promotes Concern-Oriented Development where each module ideally operates on a single concern.
 A Nit program is just a module that imports all the required concerns.